Raja Petra Kamarudin

-Born in Surrey, England, Raja Petra Kamarudin was educated at the Alice Smith School.
-At the age of 13 he went to further his studies at the Malay College Kuala Kangsar, completing his education at the Victoria Institution.
-As his father died when Raja Petra was 22, he began to support his mother and three younger siblings by working as a rice distributor and motorcycle dealer, introducing Yamaha and other Japanese motorcycle brands to the country.

-In 1973 he married Marina Lee binti Abdullah, with whom he had five children.
+Early life and education

-Raja Petra is a member of the Selangor royal family.
-He is the nephew of the late Sultan Salahuddin Abdul Aziz Shah, the eleventh Yang di-Pertuan Agong (King) of Malaysia and the seventh Sultan of Selangor.
+Raja Petra was born in Surrey, England on 27 September 1950, Raja Petra was a member of the House of Opu Daeng Chelak.
+He was the nephew of the late Sultan Salahuddin Abdul Aziz Shah, the eleventh Yang di-Pertuan Agong (King) of Malaysia and the seventh Sultan of Selangor.
 His paternal grandmother Tengku Badariah was the elder sister of Sultan Hisamuddin Alam Shah, the second Yang di-Pertuan Agong and the eighth Sultan of Selangor.
-His paternal grandfather, Raja Tun Uda Al-Haj Bin Raja Muhammad, KBE (1894–1976), a distant cousin of his wife's family, was twice Menteri Besar of Selangor during the colonial era, the first Yang di-Pertua Negeri of Penang (1957–1967) and Malaysian High Commissioner to the United Kingdom.
-His father, Raja Kamarudin bin Raja Tun Uda (1925–1971), studied law in the UK and worked for Unilever until his death.
-His mother, Che' Bariya Kamarudin (née Barbara Mabel Parnell) (1933–1980), was Welsh.
+His paternal grandfather, Raja Tun Uda Al-Haj Bin Raja Muhammad, KBE (1894–1976), was twice Menteri Besar of Selangor during the colonial era, the second speaker of the Federal Legislative Council (1955–1957), the first Yang di-Pertua Negeri of Penang (1957–1967) and the first Malaysian High Commissioner to the United Kingdom (1953–1955).
+His father, Raja Kamarudin bin Raja Tun Uda (1924–1970), studied law in the UK and worked for Unilever until his death whilst his mother, Che' Bariya Kamarudin (née Barbara Mabel Parnell) (1932–1978), was Welsh.

+Raja Petra Kamarudin was educated at the Alice Smith School.
+At the age of 13, he went to further his studies at the Malay College Kuala Kangsar, completing his education at the Victoria Institution.
+As his father died when Raja Petra was 20, he began to support his mother and three younger siblings by working as a rice distributor and motorcycle dealer, introducing Yamaha and other Japanese motorcycle brands to the country.

 Political involvement

-Raja Petra was a leading member of Parti Keadilan Nasional (now Parti Keadilan Rakyat)—the party set up in response to the arrest of former Malaysian deputy prime minister Anwar Ibrahim in 1998.
-On 11 April 2001, Raja Petra and ten other opposition activists were detained under the Internal Security Act (ISA) for allegedly plotting to overthrow then prime minister Mahathir bin Mohamad.
+Raja Petra was a leading member of the Parti Keadilan Nasional (KeADILan)—now known as the Parti Keadilan Rakyat (PKR)—the party set up in response to the arrest of former Malaysian deputy prime minister Anwar Ibrahim in 1998.
+On 11 April 2001, Raja Petra and ten other opposition activists were detained under the Internal Security Act (ISA) for allegedly plotting to overthrow then prime minister Mahathir Mohamad.
 He was released 52 days later.

 Raja Petra started the Malaysia Today website and his blog to facilitate open discussion on Malaysia's political and social scenes.
-In his online writings, he is often humorous and sometimes critical of the current political developments in Malaysia.
-He advocates for transparency, accountability and justice in the Malaysian political system.
-He often denounces what he sees as deeply rooted money politics, corruption, and ethnic polarisation in Malaysia.
+In his online writings, he was often humorous and sometimes critical of the current political developments in Malaysia.
+He advocated for transparency, accountability and justice in the Malaysian political system.
+He often denounced what he saw as deeply rooted money politics, corruption, and ethnic polarisation in Malaysia.

 On 2 July 2008, Malaysia Today was defaced by a person known only as "Gasakdotnet", replacing the website with a superimposition of Mahathir Mohammad's face into the poster of the film We Were Soldiers accompanied by the tagline "My Countrymen, My Fellow Malaysians", alluding to Mahathir's "battle" for Malaysia as the Prime Minister from 1981 to 2003.
 Poor internet connectivity affecting several areas in Malaysia hampered efforts to restore the website promptly.